marcinkrol1024/camp7/README.md

 ------
 Add ShopNativeSqlDao implementation, use native queries instead of jpqls for reading.

-Add squareMeters field to shop, add sumSquareMetersForNameSubstring(nameSubstring) method to dao
+Add squareMeters field to shop, add sumSquareMetersForNameSubstring(nameSubstring) method to dao.